POETSII/tinsel/README.md

 much wider port connected to the on-chip network.
 The mailbox stores both incoming and outgoing messages.
-A message can be forwarded (received and sent) in a single instruction, which is useful to implement efficient multcasting in software.
+A message can be forwarded (received and sent) in a single instruction, which is useful to implement efficient multicasting in software.
 A single mailbox can be shared between several cores, reducing the size of the on-chip network needed connect the mailboxes together.